General

 -

-It may seem illogical to change one of the best pension systems in the world.
-However, new rules are needed, while preserving those that are good.
-This is because the current rules no longer match the present situation.
+It may seem illogical that new rules have been applied to one of the best pension systems in the world.
+Nevertheless, new rules were needed, as the old ones are no longer perfectly suited to the current situation.
 For instance, people are living longer and no longer work for the same employer all their lives.
-In addition, the current rules make it difficult to increase pensions.
+Also, the old rules made it difficult to increase pensions.
+That is why the trade unions, employers and the government have jointly agreed on rules more suited to the current situation.
+This is how we are preserving one of the best pension systems in the world.

 -